5 simple ways to boost sales with Chase Customer Insights

 With Customer Insights, you can learn about customer shopping habits — when and where they shop — to make more informed operational decisions.
 This includes reallocating staff to have more employees on hand during peak times and fewer during slow periods.

 Fuller confirms this has been a game-changer for Meredith Jaye.
 “Customer Insights touches every major decision and major cost sector in our business.
-[It] allows me to map the schedule back to our busy times and has allowed us to shave about 5% off of our labor numbers.”
+[It] has aided in our staffing to save 20% on weekly payroll.”

 Running a business is hard work.
 You have little time, your costs keep climbing and there’s more competition.
 However, Chase Customer Insights offers powerful data that’s easy to understand and can help you get ahead.
 According to Fuller, “Customer Insights has been an absolute godsend.
 It has completely aligned marketing, buying and labor scheduling and put a quantitative backstop to all of those functions.
 It makes more money, drives positive margins and is free.”